 “If you see something that needs doing, take the responsibility and do it.
 The prison will run smoother and safer for it,” Heinze told Nelson, who said he took the advice and applied it across his career.
 A few years later, he promoted to sergeant.

-Heading to the California Rehabilitation Center
+Richard Nelson heads to California Rehabilitation Center

 In late 1966, Nelson promoted to lieutenant at California Rehabilitation Center at Norco.
 The mission was completely different from Folsom.